yodabytz/NetScope-2.0-Beta/README.md

-# NetScope 2.0 Beta (Testing)
+# NetScope 2.0r2 Beta (Testing)

-NetScope is a powerful network and process monitoring tool inspired by `htop`.
+NetScope is a powerful network and process monitoring tool inspired by `htop` and 'netstat`.
 It allows you to view established connections, listening connections, running processes, and interact with the processes, such as killing them.
 The tool is designed to be user-friendly and efficient, providing detailed information about your system's network and process activity.

 ## Features